-- TLT, also located on the first floor of the Marriott Library, offers various services to instructors who are interested in integrating technology (generally computer-based) into their course content. - See: http://tlt.utah.edu, The TLT staff maintains and administers the server for Canvas, software for online courses, and online instructional.
+- TLT, also located on the first floor of the Marriott Library, offers various services to instructors interested in integrating technology (generally computer-based) into their course content. - See https://tlt.utah.edu/.
+The TLT staff maintains and administers the server for Canvas, software for online courses, and online instructional.